Feb 2, 2026

 For most enterprise MR builds, Unity is the best choice due to ecosystem maturity in XR, faster iteration, and broad device tooling.

 Q12.
-Can MR apps integrate with ERP or CAD systems?
+Can Mixed Reality apps integrate with ERP or CAD systems?

 Yes, MR applications can integrate with ERP, CAD, PLM, and other enterprise systems, typically through APIs and optimized data pipelines, though CAD models often require significant optimization for real-time MR use.

 Q13.
-Are MR projects secure for enterprise use?
+Are Mixed Reality projects secure for enterprise use?

 MR projects are secure for enterprise use when built with proper authentication, encryption, role-based access, secure APIs, and compliance-aligned deployment practices from the start.

 Q14.
-What industries benefit most from MR development?
+What industries benefit most from Mixed Reality development?

 Industries that benefit most from MR development include manufacturing, healthcare, aerospace, energy, logistics, engineering, and enterprise training, where errors are costly and workflows are physical.